 - Writing skills for presentation and publication

-In addition, guest seminar leaders from policy-making agencies present an overview and history of policy issues in their fields and serve as resources for group assignments that form the basis of the interactive weekend seminars throughout the year.
+In addition, guest facilitators who are experts on issues or representatives from policy-relevant institutions and agencies present overviews of policy issues in their fields that form the basis of the interactive weekend seminars throughout the year.
+Many of these facilitators go on to serve as resources for group and individual assignments.
 Policy areas for the study of issues have included:

 - Health care workforce